yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 3. **Simplifying the shapes**

     If you don't need a high level of detail, it is possible to reduce the complexity of the shape data by removing vertices, or reducing the precision of the coordinates.

+    For example, if you're showing a world map that isn't designed to be zoomed in, then you probably don't need to render all the tiny islands and coastlines in a high level of detail.
+One way to simplify a complex shape by loading it into Mapshaper, using the slider to set your desired level of detail, and re-exporting the file.
+Sometimes you can shrink the file by over 90%!

 4. **Converting to [TopoJSON](https://github.com/topojson/topojson/wiki)**

     GeoJSON encodes each shape separately while TopoJSON encodes each shared line once, so converting a GeoJSON to a TopoJSON saves a lot of space when there are many shapes with shared edges.
 This approach can lead to very drastic savings - the entire SF Land Use dataset can be represented by a 32mb TopoJSON, which is more than 75% less!
 Check out the link above for more details about the TopoJSON format.